28 Different Types of Weevils With Pictures

 They are typically found in North America, Europe, and Asia and can be controlled through insecticides or by planting resistant varieties of legumes.

-The prevention of infestation can also be achieved by crop rotation and the removal of crop debris, which can serve as a breeding ground for the weevils.
+Crop rotation and the removal of crop debris, which can serve as breeding grounds for weevils, can also prevent infestation.

 Overall, the Brown Leaf Weevil is a significant pest that requires proper management and control to minimize its impact on crop production.